 410: Family and Medical Leave

-The purpose of this Policy is to provide for family and medical leave to District employees in accordance with the Family and Medical Leave Act of 1993 (FMLA) and also with parenting leave under the law.
+The purpose of this Policy is to ensure compliance with the Family and Medical Leave Act of 1993 (FMLA) and the Minnesota parenting leave law.

 412: Expenses Reimbursement